 - Job cancelled: The callback will contain the

-Strings: String completed: For now, a callback will only be sent when the string is completed for a locale.
-Additional types may be added down the road.
-The callback will contain the hashcode,
+- String completed: The callback will be sent when the string is completed for a locale.
+It will contain the hashcode,

 Set Up Sign Requests

 You can enable sign requests as a way of ensuring that the request is actually coming directly from Smartling, and hasn't been intercepted or tampered in any way.